 IMPACT INVESTING ?

-At Camomile Impact Community, we dream about future with an abundance of quality jobs and affordable homes for our children - for the next generation.
-We envision continuous innovation in the delivery of basis services to every individual in environmentally sustainable and thriving world.
+At Camomile Impact Community, we dream about future with abundance for our children and the next generations.
+We envision continuous innovation in the delivery of basis services to every individual in living in environmentally sustainable and thriving world.

-Imagine a world where investing always targets measurable and positive social and environmental outcomes, in addition to financial returns; a practice that will create a long-lasting impact for future generations.
+Imagine a world where investing always targets measurable and positive social and environmental outcomes, in addition to financial returns; a practice that will create a long-lasting impact.

-Galileo is promoting a new wave of investments that builds a better world.
+Galileo is promoting impact investments that builds a better world.

 As defined by the Global Impact Investing Network (GIIN), impact investments are “investments made into companies, organizations and funds with the intention to generate social and environmental impact alongside a financial return”.